raiden-network/raiden/docs/api_walkthrough.rst

 Registering a token
 --------------------
-In order to register a token only its address is needed.
-When a new token is registered a Channel Manager contract is deployed, which makes it quite an expensive thing to do in terms of gas usage (costs about 1.8 million gas).
+In order to register a token, only its address is needed.
+When a new token is registered a Token Network contract is deployed.
+This is quite expensive in terms of gas usage (costs about 3.5 million gas).
+Luckily, this only has to be done once per token.

 To register a token simply use the endpoint listed below: